Kippykip/Kippykip-2009/README.md

  To this:
  (setq factor 2) ;22050hz -> 44100hz

- Then on the top left side of the audio layer, click the dropdown arrow>Rate>44100 Hz.
+ Hit ok, then on the top left side of the audio layer, click the dropdown arrow>Rate>44100 Hz.
  Special thanks to SteveDaulton for writing this updated script!

  There's also the older version 3 audacity script.
 It works pretty much the same but instead change the "sourcerate" variable (which is set to 4000 in the file)